-Airbus racks up more orders over Boeing: ‘It’s a big number’
+Airbus racks up more orders over stricken Boeing

-Airbus SE muscled its way to the front again on the third day of the Paris Air Show, adding orders for its newest plane less than 24 hours after Boeing, its U.S. rival, stole the spotlight with a megadeal for its grounded 737 MAX.
+(Bloomberg) — Airbus SE muscled its way to the front again on the third day of the Paris Air Show, adding orders for its newest plane 24 hours after U.S. rival Boeing Co. stole the spotlight with a mega-deal for the grounded 737 Max.

-The new A321XLR has seven customers lined up after Qantas Airways and U.S.-based Indigo Partners signed on, bringing overall orders to 156 for the narrowbody jet, which can fly farther than the MAX and connect destinations that weren’t previously cost-effective.
-American Airlines Group, the world’s largest carrier, is poised to take 50, a person familiar with the matter told Bloomberg.
+The new A321XLR now has eight customers lined up after American Airlines Group Inc. signed on, bringing overall orders to 206 for the narrow-body jet, which can fly farther than the Max and connect destinations that weren’t previously cost-effective.
+The world’s largest carrier is taking 50 of the planes, tying Indigo Partners LLC for the biggest order.

-With the MAX grounded since March after two deadly crashes, this year’s biennial event was supposed to be dominated by Airbus.
-That narrative got upended on Tuesday when Boeing announced a showstopping $24 billion order for the stricken jet.
+With the Max grounded since March after two deadly crashes, this year’s biennial event was supposed to be dominated by Airbus.
+That narrative got upended on Tuesday when Boeing announced a show-stopping $24 billion order for the stricken jet.
 With Wednesday’s action, Airbus has poured some salve on its wounds — firmly regaining the lead on total order count, thanks largely to the plane it came to Paris to showcase.

-“The counter keeps clocking and continues to clock,” Airbus sales chief Christian Scherer said at a ceremony Wednesday marking the 50-plane deal with Indigo Partners, a U.S. backer of discount airlines.
+“The counter keeps clocking and continues to clock,” Airbus sales chief Christian Scherer said at a ceremony Wednesday marking the deal with Indigo Partners, a U.S. backer of discount airlines.
 Scherer wouldn’t give any totals, but he told those present to wait for the end of the show.
 “It’s a big number,” he said.

-While 44 of the XLRs ordered are upgrades of existing commitments, the totals are still impressive: A net 112 planes valued at $15.9 billion before customary discounts.
+While 74 of the XLRs ordered are upgrades of existing commitments, the totals are still impressive: A net 132 planes valued at $18.7 billion before customary discounts.
+Airbus is getting an additional $1.76 billion boost from upgrades to the XLR from other A320-family models.

-Overall, Airbus has racked up $40.4 billion in commitments at the show, while Boeing is close behind at $36 billion.
+Overall, Airbus has racked up $43.6 billion in commitments at the show, while Boeing lags at $36 billion.

 Bill Franke’s Indigo will parcel out the XLRs it ordered to three airlines in its stable of discounters: Budapest-based Wizz Air Holdings Plc, Chile’s JetSmart and Frontier Airlines of the U.S., which aims to fly them coast to coast and could add Hawaii and Alaska.